 Using Cannabis and Cannabinoids for Pain

-Cannabis has been used for the treatment of pain for more than 4000 years.
-It was made illegal in the last century but has been increasingly been available legally for all types of treatment, including pain and nausea.
-It can even work in the treatment of pain when opioids or other analgesic medication fail to work.
+Cannabis has been used to treat pain for more than 4000 years.
+It was made illegal in the last century but has been increasingly available legally for all types of treatment, including pain and nausea.
+It can even work in treating pain when opioids or other analgesic medication fail to work.

-In the Western world, the plant was used in the 1600s for a variety of ailments, including inflammatory diseases, colicky pain, and digestive issues.
-They often pounded the leaves in liquid, using the root in boiling water as medicine for disease.
+In the Western world, the plant was used in the 1600s for various ailments, including inflammatory diseases, colicky pain, and digestive issues.
+They often pounded the leaves in liquid, using the root in boiling water as medicine for the disease.
 It was also applied to burns as a form of burn treatment.
 An Indian form of hemp came to be used in the West, usually for painful conditions.
-In such cases, it was used as a tincture for cramping pain, as an antispasmodic, for anxiety, and for chronic pain.
+It was used as a tincture for cramping pain, as an antispasmodic, for anxiety, and for chronic pain.
 Hemp was applied locally to hemorrhoids and areas of neuralgic pain.
 It was also used to speed contractions and deliver babies sooner.
 The fact that cannabis was not addictive was noted as well.
-Queen Victoria and others used tincture of cannabis for menstrual pain.
+Queen Victoria and others used tinctures of cannabis for menstrual pain.

-In 1899, a British pharmacologist, Dixon, studied the drug extensively and added that smoking the drug relieved symptoms faster than other means of giving the drug.
-It has especially been found to relieve spasmodic pain and the pain of migraines.
+In 1899, a British pharmacologist, Dixon, studied the drug extensively and added that smoking the drug relieved symptoms faster than other medication methods.
+It has mainly been found to relieve spasmodic pain and the pain of migraines.

-A drug called Marinol (dronabinol) is synthetic THC which has been dissolved in sesame oil, a schedule III drug used for various forms of chronic pain, particularly pain associated with cancer and HIV.
-It is not as bioavailable as when the drug is smoked (only 25-50 percent bioavailable when compared to smoked THC) because it is heavily metabolized by the liver once ingested.
-The cost of the drug is high, in excess of $600 per month at the lowest dosage.
+A drug called Marinol (dronabinol) is synthetic THC that has been dissolved in sesame oil, a schedule III drug used for various forms of chronic pain, particularly pain associated with cancer and HIV.
+It is not as bioavailable as when the drug is smoked (only 25-50 percent bioavailable compared to smoked THC) because it is heavily metabolized by the liver once ingested.
+The cost of the drug is high, more than $600 per month at the lowest dosage.
 It comes in 2.5, 5, and 10 mg dosage strengths.

 Smoked cannabis is widely used for many different types of pain disorders.
-While some tolerance is noted to the side effects of tachycardia and psychoactivity, the pain-relieving effects seem to last indefinitely.
+While some tolerance is noted to the side effects of tachycardia and psychoactivity, the pain-relieving results seem to last indefinitely.
 It is used in children for chemotherapy-related nausea with some success.
-No deaths have ever been contributed to cannabis toxicity.
+No deaths have ever been attributed to cannabis toxicity.